 Wildflowers on Pine Ridge, Alberta (Photo by Bob Lee)

-People who travel south from Pincher Creek, Alberta to Waterton Lakes National Park remember the drive as one of the most beautiful in Canada.
-As you approach the entrance to the park, you first see the Rocky Mountains at a distance across rolling farmland and soft ridges.
-Gradually the mountains get closer and closer until you see the valley of the Waterton River with mountains to the west and south, almost close enough to touch.
-The mountains themselves are located within the boundaries of the park, but the aspen parkland spread out before you is mostly privately owned ranchland.
+People who travel south from Pincher Creek, Alberta, to Waterton Lakes National Park remember the drive as one of the most beautiful in Canada.
+The mountains themselves are located within the boundaries of the national park, but the aspen parkland surrounding the park is mostly privately owned ranchland.

-Over the years, the pressure to subdivide properties for holiday housing and condominiums was building steadily.
-Land values were rising and, although the local ranchers and other landowners had done all they could to protect the open spaces, the task was becoming almost impossible.
+Over the years, the pressure to subdivide properties for holiday housing and condominiums has been building steadily in this beautiful location.
+Land values continue to rise and, although the local ranchers and other landowners do all they can to protect the open spaces, this task is almost impossible.

-Over the next several years, with the support of The W. Garfield Weston Foundation, NCC worked with landowners to negotiate deals that would help them to protect their land for the long term, either through direct purchase or by placing conservation agreements on their properties.
+With the support of the Weston Family Foundation, NCC has continued to work with landowners to negotiate deals that will help them to protect their land for the long term, either through direct purchase or by placing conservation agreements on their properties.

 Working with ranchers

-Thanks to the vision of our partners and the long-term commitment of area ranchers, more than 100 square kilometres (32,000 acres/13,000 hectares) of this stunning landscape have been protected as conservation lands forever.
+Thanks to the vision of our partners and the long-term commitment of area ranchers, more than 100 square kilometres (13,000 hectares/32,000 acres) of this stunning landscape have been protected as conservation lands forever to date.

 Rancher Blaine Marr, who has land on the border of the park, told the Calgary Herald: "Our land is a unique spot.
 We've learned to manage it over the last three generations and I wanted to see it stay the way it is."